WHITE PAPER

 The net impact has been felt by patients across the country, who find themselves faced with increasingly high out-of-pocket costs.
 Research by IQVIA found patient out-of-pocket costs increased by $4 billion during 2021, reaching a record $79 billion.

 Manufacturer-sponsored coupons, along with other assistance options including denial conversion services help patients reduce and manage these costs.
-By using a coupon, patients can either reduce or eliminate the copayment required by their formulary.
+Coupons reduce or eliminate copays, while denial conversion covers medications rejected by payers by converting denials into paid claims.

 According to IQVIA, $12 billion in coupons were offered to “commercially insured” patients during 2021.
 The $12 billion figure includes pre-paid debit cards issued to eligible patients by manufacturers.
 Important to note, enrollees in federal-and-statefunded Medicare and Medicaid programs are not eligible to take advantage of co-pay coupons.